unidea/dev-env/README.md

-# Unidea Development environment #
+# Unidea's Development Environment #

-This will install and configure a development environment for working on projects related to Ruby or Node, with the following : rbenv, nvm, ImageMagick, MySQL, PostgresSQL and Redis.
+This will install and configure a development environment for working on projects related to Ruby or Node, with the following : **rbenv, nvm, ImageMagick, MySQL, PostgresSQL and Redis**.

 ### Installation ###